Cyberkinetosis, or virtual reality headset sickness

 Mikael Häggström — Image: ThreeNeuronArc.png, CC BY-SA

-Conflict between the senses
+Conflict of the Senses

 Clicsouris/Wikipedia, CC BY-SA